 At its size, I can easily shoot from the hip or at the eye level before my subjects even notice an invasive camera is pointing at them.
 The black paint body, no logo in front and compact lens size also add discretion.

-Fujifilm have been known for their high quality lens making since 1940s.
-They know exactly what they’re doing and they’re continuing to bring forth the best optics at affordable prices.
+Fujinon has been known for its high quality lens making since the 1940s.
+The company knows exactly what it’s doing and continuing to bring forth the best optics at affordable prices.
 Comparing to the price tag on a Leica Summilux-M 35 mm f/1.4 ASPH, I’d say that I’m satisfied with the build and performance of the Fujinon XF 35mm f/1.4 R.

 Shooters find many quirks with the X-Pro 1; especially, those who use DSLRs and have no experience with the classic rangefinder cameras.
 I have couple friends who don’t like the laggy EVF.
 I used to dislike the EVF when I first got my Fujifilm FinePix X100; but after shooting with the X100 and now the X-Pro 1, I get used to it and kinda referred this issue as a feature instead of a quirk.
 The chattering aperture and the focus-by-wire method can be annoyed to some people, but I don’t see these as problems.
 They are just minor quirks and they aren’t stopping me from taking photos.

 Maybe, it’s just with my camera but I notice that my X-Pro 1 has the tendency of over exposing when I shoot in Program AE mode—Aperture Priority and Shutter Priority are fine.
 Hopefully, Fujifilm will fix this with their next firmware update.
 Meanwhile, my remedy for this curse is to dial the Exposure Compensation knob to -⅓.